-High-collar dresses that leave much to male imagination in a culture where eloquence is what's left unsaid.
+High-collar dresses leave much to male imagination in a culture where eloquence is what's left unsaid.
 The three women in Bar Kafka (Mitch, half-Aussie Yumi, Naomi) all wore off-black, bangs-to-eyebrow wigs that, along with seductive makeup, black lighting and the effects of booze, left most clients unable to recognize them during daylight hours around the ville.
 Few GIs went off base during days-only working hours anyway, enabling bar women to do chores sans warpaint and wig.

 Son of matriarchy, I was used to unfettered females.
 So as a teen I'd been surprised by male peers who spoke of girls as though they're a subspecies.
 Not in my family.

 Son of a drunk, I went to the enlisted club in Nam once and never again.
 Thatch roof on a long cinderblock room dense with shitfaced guys at circular tables moaning for home over warm beer.
 But when my squadron rotated to Japan, I'd barhop religiously—because of women therein.